-Practice nurses can use Skype, WhatsApp, and Facetime where video consultation tools are not already in place during the coronavirus outbreak.
+Practice nurses can use Skype, WhatsApp, Facetime and other apps where video consultation tools are not already in place during the coronavirus outbreak.

-New guidance from NHS X – which is driving the digital transformation of the health service – approves the use of commercial communication apps not usually recommended for NHS use, ‘where the benefit outweighs the risk’.
+New guidance from NHS X – which is driving the digital transformation of the health service – approves the use of commercial communication apps not usually recommended for NHS use including by practice nurses, ‘where the benefit outweighs the risk’.

 NHS X stated in the guidance: ‘The health and social care system is going to face significant pressures due to the Covid-19 outbreak.
 In the current circumstances, it could be more harmful not to share health and care information than to share it’.